Democratic Autonomous Administration of North and East Syria: Syrian Democratic Council

 In December 2015, during a meeting of the region's representatives in Al-Malikiyah, the Syrian Democratic Council (SDC) was established to serve as the political representative of the Syrian Democratic Forces.
 The co-leaders selected to lead the SDC at its founding were prominent human rights activist Haytham Manna and TEV-DEM Executive Board member Îlham Ehmed.
-The SDC appoints an Executive Council which deal with the economy, agriculture, natural resources, and foreign affairs.
-General elections were planned for 2014 and 2018, but this was postponed due to fighting.

 Elections

 Method

-Per the 2023 Constitution of AANES, three fifths of municipal representatives are elected by the general population and two fifths are representatives chosen by demographic components.
-The AANES-level Democratic Council of People of the North and East Syria is required to have fifty percent women.
+Under the 2023 Constitution of AANES, three-fifths of municipal representatives were elected by the general population, while two-fifths were representatives chosen by demographic components.
+The AANES-level Democratic Council of People of North and East Syria was required to have fifty percent women.

-The municipal governing bodies are referred to as city councils, town councils and for the smallest units, communes.
-As of July 2025, there were 36 city councils, 152 town councils and 3950 communes.
+The municipal governing bodies were referred to as city councils, town councils and, for the smallest units, communes.
+As of July 2025, there were 36 city councils, 152 town councils, and 3,950 communes.

 Commune and council elections

+General elections were planned for 2014 and 2018, but were postponed due to fighting.

 Local elections were held in March 2015.

 Commune elections were held on 22 September 2017.
-12,421 candidates competed for around 3,700 communal positions during the elections, which were organized by the High Electoral Commission.
+A total of 12,421 candidates competed for around 3,700 communal positions during the elections, which were organized by the High Electoral Commission.

-Elections for the city and town councils of the Jazira Region, Euphrates Region and Afrin Region were held in December 2017.
-Most of Afrin Region was occupied by Turkish-led forces in early 2018, though the administrative division continued to operate from Tell Rifaat under joint YPG-Syrian Army control.
+Elections for the city and town councils of the Jazira Region, Euphrates Region, and Afrin Region were held in December 2017.
+Most of the Afrin Region was occupied by Turkish-led forces in early 2018, though the administrative division continued to operate from Tell Rifaat under joint YPG-Syrian Army control.

-The planned 2024 elections were repeatedly postponed.
+The planned 2024 elections were repeatedly postponed and ultimately not held.
+They were intended to be the last elections in the DAANES before its integration into the Syrian state on 20 August 2026.